Chapter 4761:1-2 Organization

 (C) The executive director may hire, discipline, or terminate board staff in accordance with the Ohio civil service employee association, AFSCME local 11, contract with the state of Ohio and contract for services as necessary to carry out its responsibilities under Chapter 4752. of the Revised Code.

 (D) The executive director may manage the staff and board resources as required to meet the obligations, goals and objectives of the agency.
 The executive director must report on the status of the agency at each regular board meeting, including fiscal, licensing and personnel status.
-All expenditure shall be monitored and reported to the board at each regular board meeting.
+All expenditures shall be monitored and reported to the board at each regular board meeting.
 Capital expenditures in excess of five hundred dollars must be approved by the board.

 Promulgated Under: 119.03